 Look after yourself: The Alzheimer’s Society recommend you take steps to reduce your risk of dementia.
 These include being physically active, eating healthily, not smoking, drinking less alcohol, exercising your mind (use it or lose it!) and taking control of your health – particularly if you’ve reached mid-life.
 Certain health issues such as lack of sleep can increase your risk of dementia, so it’s important to get in touch with your GP and get help as soon as possible.
 You can find out more about reducing your risk of dementia here.

 Organise your affairs: Sadly anyone at any age can lose mental capacity, whether by developing dementia or through an accident or stroke.
 Many people will leave it until later life to make a Will and Lasting Power of Attorney, but this can be a huge mistake.
 The absence of a Will means the rules of intestacy apply and these don’t always work as expected.
 Similarly, the absence of a Lasting Power of Attorney can have devastating consequences – accounts can be frozen with no funds available to pay expenses whilst a ‘Deputyship Order‘ is obtained from the Court.

 Making a Will and LPA puts you in control of decisions relating to your future and allows you to protect your assets for your children and grandchildren.
 As none of us really know what the future holds, it’s important to put these documents in place early in life.
 If you’ve already received a diagnosis of dementia but your condition is still in the early stages, you may still be able to make a Will and Lasting Power of Attorney – however, you will need to act quickly.

-Order our free information pack below to find out more – we also offer a free one hour appointment at our offices or at your home address without obligation.
+Order our free information pack to find out more – we also offer a free one hour appointment at our UK-wide locations or at your home address without obligation.